shuiiiiyu/PsyhookBench/README.md

 # PsyHookBench: Benchmarking Vision-Language Models for Understanding Psychological Hooks
+## ⚠️ Dual-Use Risk & Usage Agreement
+PsyHookBench is dedicated to AI Safety and Cognitive Alignment.
+To prevent the misuse of psychological hooks for generating deceptive clickbait or malicious manipulation, this dataset is released under a strict Acceptable Use Policy (AUP).
+By accessing the data, you agree NOT to use it for malicious Natural Language Generation (NLG) or targeted manipulation.
 ## 🚀Introduction
 This paper introduces **PsyHookBench**, a novel benchmark designed to evaluate **Vision Language Models' (VLMs)** understanding of psychological hooks—cognitive strategies used to capture attention on social media.
 We developed a taxonomy of eight hooks across three categories and curated a dataset of 3,041 high-engagement samples.
 Evaluations of 9 VLMs reveal significant performance gaps in edge cases and high-order psychological mechanisms, establishing a vital foundation for enhancing VLM comprehension of complex social media dynamics.
 <p align="center">